david-salac/NetCDF4-variable-streamer/README.md

 of dimensions defined by the `axes_order` property (similar logic to the normal `netCDF4` variable).
 * `netcdf4_variable`: Return the variable as a `netCDF4.Variable` object.
+* `sel`: Return the value at given position.
+Location can be defined either by the positional argument (following the order defined by the 'axes_order' property, or by the keyword logic with key equals to the dimension name and value equals to the selected position.

 ## Software User Manual (SUM), how to use it?
 ### Installation